QIWI-API/payments-docs/payments_en.html.md

 **Step 2.
 Get access to your Account**

-Upon connecting to the Protocol, we provide your ID and access to your [Account](https://kassa.qiwi.com/service/core/merchants?) in our system.
+Upon connecting to the Protocol, we provide you the site identifier (`siteId`) and access to your [Account](https://kassa.qiwi.com/service/core/merchants?) in our system.
 We send the Account credentials to your e-mail address specified on Step 1.

 **Step 3.
 Issue Token for the integration**